 Which Dental Crown Is Best for You?

-In the before-and-after photos, you can see a patient who had old porcelain fused to metal crowns on her front teeth.
-By taking a cosmetic approach to replace these restorations, we achieved beautiful results that closely resemble the natural vitality of a tooth, eliminating the dark edge along the gum line.
-Dr. Shimizu received an award from AACD for successfully addressing and fixing a dark gumline issue, showcasing his exceptional artistic expertise.
+In these before-and-after photos, you can see a patient with old porcelain fused to metal crowns on her front teeth.
+Our team took a cosmetic approach to replacing these restorations, achieving beautiful results that closely resemble a tooth's natural vitality.
+This approach eliminated the dark edge along the gum line.
+We were honored with an AACD award for addressing and successfully fixing a dark gumline issue with exceptional artistic expertise.

 List of crown types: